kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Invoke-Command -VMName $vmname -credential $cred -ScriptBlock $script -ArgumentList $vmname
 ```

-The last piece of code in this script is add a few windows features needed to Routing and Remote access to work
+The last piece of code in this script is add a few windows features needed to Routing and Remote access to work.

 Once those are installed, I configure routing and remote access using the 4 netsh commands written here above.

 The unfortunate downside using netsh to configure NAT is that you can't use the routing and remote access console anymore as it complains that legacy mode is disabled.